Free Shipping for orders $75+

 Origins and Evolution

-To understand the answer to the question “what is jiu jitsu” we have to go far long before its modern form.
-The roots of this discipline trace back to traditional Japanese jujutsu systems used by samurai on the battlefield.
-These techniques emphasized grappling, joint locks, and leverage to overcome armored opponents.
-In the late 1800s, Jigoro Kano—founder of Judo—organized these techniques into a safer, systemized martial art.
+To get the answer on the question "what is jiu jitsu" you have to go way back before its modern incarnation.
+The roots of this discipline go all the way back to traditional Japanese jujutsu systems which were used on the battlefield by samurai.
+These techniques were all about grappling, joint locks & leverage to take down opponents dressed in armor.
+In the late 1800s Jigoro Kano - the founder of Judo - got all these techniques in order and turned them into a safer, systemized martial art.

-Eventually, one of Kano’s students, Mitsuyo Maeda, traveled the world demonstrating Judo.
-When he arrived in Brazil in the early 1900s, he taught his methods to Carlos Gracie.
-Carlos, along with his brother Hélio Gracie, adapted the techniques to suit smaller, weaker practitioners by focusing heavily on leverage and ground control.
-This evolution formed the foundation of Brazilian Jiu Jitsu.
+As time went on one of Kano's students named Mitsuyo Maeda started demonstrating Judo all around the world.
+When he got to Brazil in the early 1900s he started teaching his methods to Carlos Gracie.
+Carlos and his brother Hélio Gracie then took those techniques and adapted them to suit smaller, weaker people by focussing a lot on leverage & ground control.
+This adaptation was what ultimately gave rise to Brazilian Jiu Jitsu.

-Today, BJJ is one of the fastest-growing martial arts globally, recognized for its effectiveness in MMA, self-defense, and lifelong fitness.
+Today, BJJ is one of the fastest growing martial arts out there, and its being recognized for its effectiveness in MMA, self defense & lifelong fitness.

 The Philosophy Behind the Art